jaruizes/jaruizes.github.io/_posts/2019-08-15-microfrontends.md

 - throw some events responding to some actions
 - declare some visual properties to be customized

-so they have to be tested individually, the frontend part, the backend part if exists and everything together.
+so they have to be tested end-to-end before releasing it: the frontend part, the backend part and everything together.

-In this part, technical decissions are made:

-- which is the best technology to build all the components?

-- how are the frontend and backend for frontend going to communicated (Rest, GraphQL,...,etc)

-- how are the pieces going to be deployed and published?

 ## Publish